chriswoebken/weaving-fabulations/README.md

 Inspired by:
 The Carrier Bag Of Fiction
-Ursula K. Le Guin 1986
+by Ursula K. Le Guin 1986

 (excerpt)